-Hands up if you’re still trying to get better at Fortnite Battle Royale in Season 7 of Chapter 2?
+Hands up if you're wanting to get better at Fortnite Battle Royale in Chapter 4?

 You might be new to the game and looking for some Fortnite gameplay tips, or you might already be pretty good and just want to get better again.

-As one of the 350 million registered players currently searching for yet another Victory Royale, you might find yourself in a bit of a paradox.
+As one of the 350 million registered players searching for yet another Victory Royale, you might find yourself in a bit of a paradox.
 To get better at the game, you need to play a lot.
 However, the more you play, the more it might come at a cost to you physically, mentally, socially, and even financially.
-And this potentially goes to a whole new level if you’re striving to conquer the Fortnite Competitive Series (FNCS) or even the next Fortnite World Cup.
+And this potentially goes to a whole new level if you're striving to conquer the Fortnite Competitive Series (FNCS) or even the next Fortnite World Cup (whenever that might be).

 The longer the grind, the more hours you're stuck in a chair.
 More gameplay means more exposure to high-stress situations, potentially more sleep deprivation, more exposure to blue light, less time for proper nutrition and hydration, etc. All can be an obvious consequence of grinding hard no doubt, but it may also set you up for neck pain and stiffness, back pain, headaches, repetitive strain injuries to the wrists, hands, and fingers, and uncontrolled stress at the same time.